 Also in 1977, the County Courts were re-designated as state level specialty District Courts and two additional family District Courts were added.
 In 1980, two associate judge positions were added to hear temporary matters and relieve some of the congestion of the family District Courts.
 In 1984, a sixth family District Court was added and by 1987, there were also six associate courts.
 Family Court Services was kept extremely busy by a total of twelve judges.

 In 1983, through the urging of Family District Judge Robert L. Wright, the Domestic Relations Office (DRO) was established, pursuant to Chapter 151 of the Texas Human Resources Code (now contained in Chapter 203 of the Texas Family Code).
 Approved by the Commissioners Court, the Domestic Relations Office was placed under the administration of the Tarrant County Juvenile Board.
 Family Court Services was removed from the Juvenile Probation Department's supervision and placed under supervision of the Domestic Relations Office.
+In 2019, the DRO was removed from administration by the Juvenile Board and placed under the Commissioner's Court.

 Today, Family Court Services has a staff of thirteen full time caseworkers (all licensed social workers), two-part-time caseworkers, a Director, an Assistant Director, a Visitation Services Coordinator, and four support staff.
 There is no longer a foster home, but the visitation center has grown and oversees visits and exchanges for hundreds of families a year.
 They still provide custody evaluations and other services the courts require and were the first to develop the concept of access coordination, wherein parents meet at the beginning of litigation with a caseworker to try and work out their own agreement regarding time with the children, rather than relying on the court to do so.
 The program has been immensely successful, eventually adopted by other Family Court Services in the State and, also, eventually becoming codified in the Texas Family Code.

 In 2000, the Domestic Relations Office entered into a contract with the Office of the Attorney General to provide monitoring and enforcement of child support payments on all divorces finalized after October 16, 2000.
-It was named the Monitoring Program and became one of the primary functions of the Child Support division, requiring a reorganization of that division.
+It was named the Monitoring Program and became one of the primary functions of Child Support Services, requiring a reorganization of that division.
 At the time the program started, our average percentage of paying cases was 65%.
 Between that time and now, the paying case rate has continued to rise year after year and we now boast an average 89% paying case rate, one of the highest in the United States.
 Due to our success, as other Domestic Relations Office have established a contractual relationship with the Office of the Attorney General for monitoring child support, those agencies have looked to the Tarrant County Domestic Relations Office for guidance and mentoring.

 In the early 1970’s the Tarrant County District Attorney’s Office received a grant to start enforcing child support through civil contempt in cases where the custodial parent was on state aid.
 They continued to serve in this role until the early 1980’s, when the Office of the Attorney General took over enforcement of these cases.
 For cases where the custodial parent was not on state aid, there was no government entity that provided services and the only option was to hire a private attorney to file for contempt when child support was not paid.
-When the Domestic Relations Office was established, one of the primary goals was to include a Legal Enforcement division that would address non-welfare child support cases.
+When the Domestic Relations Office was established, one of the primary goals was to include a Legal Support Services division that would address non-welfare child support cases.

-In 1983, the Legal Enforcement staff consisted of a Director/Attorney, an Assistant Director/Attorney, three legal support officers, three clerks and a receptionist.
+In 1983, the Legal Support Services staff consisted of a Director/Attorney, an Assistant Director/Attorney, three legal support officers, three clerks and a receptionist.
 The primary function was to enforce court orders for child support and visitation, representing the best interest of the child and not representing either parent involved in the matter.
 People needing our services applied for services and had to meet some eligibility requirements.
 Enforcing child support orders continues to be a primary focus of Legal Enforcement.

 In 2000, the Domestic Relations Office entered into a contract with the Office of the Attorney General to provide monitoring of child support payments.
 An integral part of that contract was to provide enforcement services for those contract cases in which child support and/or medical support was not being paid.
-Because the contract cases were being monitored by the Child Support Office, those that fell behind were automatically referred to Legal Enforcement, as opposed to cases that came in through application, thus the caseload expanded rapidly and additional staff was necessary.
+Because the contract cases were being monitored by the Child Support Office, those that fell behind were automatically referred to Legal Support Services, as opposed to cases that came in through application, thus the caseload expanded rapidly and additional staff was necessary.

 In 1981, Tarrant County Adult Probation initiated a special child support probation program to oversee probation of people who were found in contempt of court for failure to pay child support.
 The program was named Restitution Enforcement and staffed with one probation officer and one clerical position.